Surface options:

 Furthermore SIENA provides a variety of different filters for pruning the resulting conformational ensemble

-in order to meet a user’s case specific requirements.
+to meet a user’s case specific requirements.
 This involves

 clustering for ensemble reduction.